HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 All of these CMSs showed an improvement in the percentage of origins with good CWVs since June 2021.

-Let’s drill into the three Core Web Vitals, to see where each platform has room to improve, and which metrics improved the most since last year:
+Let's drill into the three Core Web Vitals, to see where each platform has room to improve, and which metrics improved the most since last year:

 #### Largest Contentful Paint (LCP)

-Largest Contentful Paint (LCP) measures the point in time when the page’s main content has likely loaded and thus the page is useful to the user.
+Largest Contentful Paint (LCP) measures the point in time when the page's main content has likely loaded and thus the page is useful to the user.
 It does this by measuring the render time of the largest image or text block visible within the viewport.

-A “good” LCP is regarded as being under 2.5 seconds.
+A "good" LCP is regarded as being under 2.5 seconds.

 {{ figure_markup(
   image="lcp-cwv-performance.png",